Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Sphinx Pose Keep the forearms parallel to each other and relax the shoulders.

-By incorporating these modifications, you can enjoy the benefits of yoga while keeping your herniated disc safe and supported.
+By incorporating these modifications, you can enjoy the while keeping your herniated disc safe and supported.

 Note: